General Information & Hunting Regulations

 - Section 2 – Classroom portion.

-Hunters over the age of 18 may also take hunter education completely online.
+Hunters age 12 and over may also take hunter education completely online.
 There is a fee associated with these courses.
 For more information, go to the Hunter Education page.

 Hunter Education Requirement

 You must complete an approved hunter education course and carry your card while hunting if either of the following apply: